datsoftlyngby/dat2sem2020SpringBornholm/docs/Modul2/Week4-Frontend/jsp.md

     - `<%-- This is JSP comment --%>`

 ### It can get messy
-Jumping in and out of html context and java context can be difficult to read.
+Jumping in and out of HTML context and Java context can be difficult to read.
 ```jsp
 <body>
       <% if (day == 1 || day == 7) { %>